Curves on complete intersections and measures of irrationality: Introduction

 Both Theorem~\ref{thm:degree_of_any_curve} and Theorem~\ref{thm:main_gonality} follow from a sharp lower bound on the degree of a curve passing through a \textit{general} point on a general complete intersection $X$ of sufficiently large degrees given in Theorem~\ref{thm:main_covering_degree}.
 Moreover, our technique provides an explicit multiplicative bound for the covering degree and computes

 (see Definition~\ref{def:covdeg}) in the large degree regime.
-The proof of Theorem~\ref{thm:main_covering_degree} proceeds by degenerating a complete intersection $X$ into a union of two complete intersections $X_{1} \cup X_{2}$ of smaller degrees meeting transversally along a complete intersection of one lower dimension.
+The proof of Theorem~\ref{thm:main_covering_degree} proceeds by degenerating a complete intersection $X$ into a union of two complete intersections $X_{1} \cup X_{2}$ of smaller degrees meeting transversally along a complete intersection of one dimension less.
 Fixing a curve $C$ on the generic such $X$, if we could show that the specialization of $C$ has a component in each $X_{i}$, then we could apply induction to conclude.
 Unfortunately, this naive approach cannot work -- consider the case of lines on a quadric hypersurface degenerating to a union of two hyperplanes.
-However, when the curve $C$ belongs to a \emph{covering family of curves} (see \S 2 for the precise definition), we show that either the curve breaks into components on each $X_{i}$, or some component must cover the intersection $X_1 \cap X_2$.
+However, when the curve $C$ belongs to a \emph{covering family of curves} (see \S 2 for the precise definition), we show that either the curves break into components covering each $X_{i}$, or some component must cover the intersection $X_1 \cap X_2$.
 This allows us to run a more subtle induction simultaneously on degrees, dimension, and codimension.

-A crucial input in the argument above is a result on the structure of curves on a reducible central fiber that deform to nearby fibers.
-This follows from ideas of J. Li \cite{Li01}, and we give a self-contained exposition in Appendix~\ref{appendix}.
-The Grassmannian technique developed by Reidl and Yang \cite{RY22} then allows one to pass between the degree of \textit{any} curve on a general complete intersection and the covering degree of a general complete intersection of the same multi-degrees but twice the dimension (see \hyperref[proof:thmA]{Proof of Theorem}~\ref{thm:degree_of_any_curve}).
+A crucial input in the argument above is a result on the structure of curves on the reducible central fiber of a flat family that deform to nearby fibers.
+This follows from ideas of Jun Li \cite{Li01}, and we give a self-contained exposition in Appendix~\ref{appendix}.
+The Grassmannian technique developed by Reidl and Yang \cite{RY22} then allows one to pass between the degree of \textit{any} curve on a general complete intersection and the covering degree of a general complete intersection of the same multidegree but twice the dimension (see \hyperref[proof:thmA]{Proof of Theorem}~\ref{thm:degree_of_any_curve}).
 Hence, Theorem~\ref{thm:main_gonality} can be used to give similar bounds for the gonality of any curve on a general complete intersection.